100BORG/CIA/README.md

 ## Features

 - Modern UI with glass morphism design
-- Authentication system
+- Authentication system with session timeout handling
-- Dual currency support (USD and INR)
+- Dual currency support (USD and INR) with automatic conversion
-- PDF generation and download
+- PDF generation and download using jsPDF and html2canvas
-- Email sending capability
+- Email sending capability via EmailJS
-- Tax calculation
-- Professional invoice preview
+- Tax calculation and detailed invoice preview
+- Responsive design with dark mode toggle
+- Diagnostic and debug tools for troubleshooting
+- LocalStorage-based session and data management

 ## How to Use

-1. Login using the credentials:
+1. **Login** using the credentials:
-   - Email: user@example.com
+   - Email: `user@example.com`
-   - Password: password123
+   - Password: `password123`

+2. **Fill in the Invoice Details:**
-2. Fill in your company and client details
+   - Add company and client information
-3. Add invoice items
+   - Add invoice items with amounts in USD or INR
+   - Specify tax rate and payment terms

+3. **Preview and Export:**
+   - Preview the invoice
+   - Download as a PDF
-4. Preview, download as PDF, or send via email
+   - Send via email

+4. **Manage Sessions:**
+   - Auto-login and session timeout features are included
+   - Use diagnostic tools to test LocalStorage and libraries

 ## Demo